-Local Control Accountability Plan (LCAP) & Local Control Funding Formula (LCFF)
+Local Control and Accountability Plan (LCAP) & Local Control Funding Formula (LCFF)

 LCAP & LCFF Overview

 The Livermore Valley Joint Unified School District submits its annual LCAP to the California Department of Education by July 1 of each year.
 The plan details our district's goals and specific steps to accomplishing them, including how we will apply LCFF funding to meet those goals.